Yu Hua: Style

 Yu Hua has been influenced by magic realism and also incorporates pre-modern Chinese fiction elements into his work.
 He is known to use dark humour and strange modes of perception and description in his writing.
 The linguistic humour of Yu Hua's novels is gray humour in extreme contrast, a kind of zero-degree emotional narration, and this humour often receives a surprisingly effective expression.
 He creates humour mainly through the context, the situation, the context of the times, and the national cultural tradition.
 He has been influenced by music, with a particular interest in classical, and the narrative structure of music; in fact, Chronicle of a Blood Merchant uses techniques borrowed from Yue opera's style.
 He constantly draws from musical works when he composes his novels, using the characteristics of musical language to enrich his writing, thus making his fictional language full of musical rhythms, which is closely related to Yu Hua's musical literacy and musical hobbies.
 He also gained inspiration for his literary creation from musical pieces.
 For example, repetition of words is a narrative style Yu Hua favours.
 It is an important method for him to portray his characters' character traits and psychological changes, achieving a focused and concise language expression through the clever use of repetitive language techniques.

 Yu Hua's work has been successful at constructing mysterious and rich literary universes in both fiction and non-fiction.
 As Yu Hua has said, "Inevitably the novel involves China's history, but I don't intend to present history.
 My responsibility and interest as a writer lie in creating real people in my work, real Chinese people."

-In the beginning of his career, he wasn't successful at gaining traction with the readers due to the complexity of his work.
+In the beginning of his career, he was not successful at gaining traction with readers due to the complexity of his work.
 He aimed to demonstrate the dark side of human psychology and society in a non-traditional way.
-He changed his style after he started to gain traction in the writing world and adjusted his work away from over complexity due to readers’ finding his work difficult to understand.
-After his adjustments, he focused on injecting the right amount of modern ideologies into his work which is primarily constructed on the narration of “realistic societies”.
+He changed his style after he started to gain traction in the writing world and adjusted his work away from over-complexity due to readers finding his work difficult to understand.
+After his adjustments, he focused on injecting the right amount of modern ideologies into his work, which is primarily constructed on the narration of "realistic societies".

 Yu Hua's writing style focuses on quality over quantity.
-Known by the complexity and unique linguistic styles, his effective style of writing and communication breaks the everyday rule of linguistics to form and, in a sense, its own linguistic system.
+Known by its complexity and unique linguistic styles, his style of writing and communication breaks the everyday rule of linguistics to form, in a sense, its own linguistic system.
 With its complex foundations, Yu Hua's work has been successful at constructing mysterious and rich literary universes in both fiction and non-fiction.